Best Trail Running Shoes 2023

 The Timp 4 has Altra’s MaxTrac™ outsole for extra grip, and the multidirectional lugs allow you to climb uphill and race down.
 Plus, there are even drainage ports in the forefoot, so you can stomp through creeks and streams without worry.

-The New Balance More Trail v2 is built like a tank to keep you on the trails all day long.
-These shoes contain New Balance’s Fresh Foam X, which is a plush, bouncy cushion, so you feel like you are running and hiking on pillows all day long.
-Plus, the flexible upper makes sure your feet can more naturally spread out inside the shoe.
+The New Balance Fresh Foam X More Trail v3 is built like a tank to keep you on the trails all day long.
+These trail running shoes contain New Balance’s Fresh Foam X cushioning, which is a plush and bouncy foam that feels like you are running on pillows all day long.
+The dual-density midsole has a firmer bed of cushion beneath the Fresh Foam X to give you a stable ride over uneven trails.

 Best for Trail Races